 The International Civil Aviation Organization’s action resulted from probes into 787 batteries that smoked and charred last month in Boston and Japan, Anthony Philbin, a spokesman for the agency in Montreal, said in an interview.

 The action reverses an exemption in ICAO rules that had allowed airlines to ship the 787’s lithium-ion batteries as cargo on passenger flights, Philbin said.
-The exemption was designed to make it easier for airlines that fly the 787, such as United Continental Holdings Inc. (UAL), to send replacement batteries to maintenance facilities.
+The exemption was designed to make it easier for airlines that fly the 787, such as United Continental Holdings Inc. (UAL:US), to send replacement batteries to maintenance facilities.

 ICAO on Jan.
 1 imposed tougher new general guidelines on how lithium-based batteries such as those used in laptop computers can be shipped on passenger and cargo aircraft because they can spontaneously ignite.
 It required labeling the batteries as hazardous and training airline employees who handle the shipments.
 It also barred large shipments of batteries aboard passenger planes.

 The exemption had made it possible to ship lithium-ion batteries as large as 77 pounds (35 kilograms) on passenger flights, according to the ICAO provisions.
 It applied only to batteries designed specifically for aircraft.